noise-lab/Coursera-SDN/assignments/network-virtualization/README.md

+# Network Virtualization Assignment
-<span class="c6">In this assignment, you will learn how to slice your OpenFlow network using the "Pox" OpenFlow controller.
-In the process, you will also learn more about the concept of flowspaces and how the centralized visibility and “layerless-ness” of OpenFlow enables flexible slicing.</span>
+In this assignment, you will learn how to slice your OpenFlow network using the "Pox" OpenFlow controller.
+In the process, you will also learn more about the concept of flowspaces and how the centralized visibility and “layerless-ness” of OpenFlow enables flexible slicing.

-<span class="c6">The purpose of this exercise is to help motivate network virtualization and show you different ways in which network virtualization can be implemented.
-In the lessons, you learned about</span> <span class="c29">[FlowVisor](http://www.google.com/url?q=http%3A%2F%2Fflowvisor.org%2F&sa=D&sntz=1&usg=AFQjCNFJU6x1ptpARocpGc4OtC-HuBZadw)</span><span class="c6">, a mechanism for allowing multiple controllers to operate on distinct portions of network flowspace.
+The purpose of this exercise is to help motivate network virtualization and show you different ways in which network virtualization can be implemented.
+In the lessons, you learned about [FlowVisor](http://www.google.com/url?q=http%3A%2F%2Fflowvisor.org%2F&sa=D&sntz=1&usg=AFQjCNFJU6x1ptpARocpGc4OtC-HuBZadw), a mechanism for allowing multiple controllers to operate on distinct portions of network flowspace.
 Flowvisor is implemented in Java, which would require you to install a completely new tool and operating environment.
 In lieu of doing so, we have created a simpler assignment that illustrates some of the concepts of slicing that Flowvisor uses.
 We encourage you to follow the</span> <span class="c29">[Flowvisor Tutorial](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fonstutorial%2Fonstutorial%2Fwiki%2FFlowvisor-Exercise&sa=D&sntz=1&usg=AFQjCNFRaHgFZASUPXLOoioC9XvPI5TzXg)</span><span class="c6"> if you are interested in playing specifically with FlowVisor.</span>

 <span class="c6">The Flowvisor tutorial teaches you how to create multiple network slices and control different slices with different controllers.
 Here, because we are going to implement everything directly in Pox, your task is simpler: You will create a network application that creates multiple Layer 2 network slices for different portions of the flowspace.</span>